HollowMan6/CS-E4160/B5/README.md

 Same as enp0s8, which is 192.168.0.2

 ### 4.2 What is the difference between routing and bridging in VPN?
 What are the benefits/disadvantages of the two?
 When would you use routing and when bridging?
-Routing and bridging are two different methods for connecting networks in a VPN.
+Routing and bridging are two methods used for forwarding network traffic in a VPN (Virtual Private Network).

-Routing: In routing mode, the VPN server acts as a gateway between two separate networks.
-Each client connects to the VPN server and sends all of its traffic to the server, which then routes it to the other network.
-This method can be used to connect networks that are not in the same broadcast domain.

-Bridging: In bridging mode, the VPN server creates a virtual network interface that is connected to the physical network interface of the server.
-The VPN clients connect to the virtual interface and appear as if they are directly connected to the physical network.
-This method can be used to connect networks that are in the same broadcast domain.

-The benefits of routing include scalability, ease of configuration, and the ability to connect networks that are not in the same broadcast domain.
-The drawbacks of routing include reduced performance due to the overhead of routing packets, and the need for more complex configuration.

-The benefits of bridging include improved performance and simplicity of configuration, as the VPN clients appear as if they are directly connected to the physical network.
-The drawbacks of bridging include reduced scalability, as bridging can become more difficult to manage as the number of clients increases, and the inability to connect networks that are not in the same broadcast domain.

-Routing is typically used when connecting separate networks, while bridging is typically used when connecting clients to an existing network.
+Routing:

+Routing is the process of forwarding packets of data between different networks based on the network addresses of the packets.
+In VPN, routing involves using routers to direct traffic between different subnets or networks.
+When a packet is received, the router checks its destination IP address and then forwards it to the appropriate network.

+Benefits:

+- Routing is more scalable than bridging as it can handle a larger number of connected devices and networks.
+- Routing allows you to implement more advanced network security policies, such as traffic filtering, traffic shaping, and access control.
+- Routing provides better performance than bridging, as it reduces network congestion by reducing broadcast traffic.

+Disadvantages:

+- Routing can be more complicated to set up and manage than bridging, especially if you have a complex network topology.
+- Routing requires more configuration on the client-side, and may not be as straightforward as setting up a bridge.

+Bridging:

+Bridging is the process of forwarding packets of data between two network segments at the data-link layer.
+In VPN, bridging involves creating a virtual network interface that combines multiple physical interfaces into a single logical interface.
+All traffic is then forwarded between the virtual interface and the physical interfaces.

+Benefits:

+- Bridging is simpler to set up and manage than routing, especially for small-scale networks.
+- Bridging allows you to connect multiple devices and networks as if they were on the same LAN.
+- Bridging is useful for applications that rely on broadcast traffic, such as DHCP, ARP, and some network discovery protocols.

+Disadvantages:

+- Bridging can lead to broadcast storms and network congestion if the network is too large or has too many connected devices.
+- Bridging can be less secure than routing, as it may not support advanced security policies such as traffic filtering, traffic shaping, and access control.

+When to use routing vs. bridging in VPN:

+Routing is typically used for larger-scale networks where there are multiple subnets and complex network topologies.
+It is also useful for network architectures that require advanced security policies, such as site-to-site VPNs.

+Bridging is typically used for smaller-scale networks with fewer devices, where simplicity and ease of management are more important than advanced security policies.
+It is also useful for applications that rely on broadcast traffic.

 ## 5. Configuring the VPN client and testing connection
 On RW copy /usr/share/doc/openvpn/examples/sample-config-files/client.conf to for example /etc/openvpn.
 Edit the client.conf to match with the settings of the server.
 Remember to check that the certificates and keys point to the right folders.